zalando/zalando.github.io/_posts/2019-05-09-How-We-Release-Code.md

 We also address the need to have basic project health files in place such as Code of conduct, ways for users to get in touch in case of security issues and to reach out to the maintainers - we provide maintainers with a [boiler-plate set of files](https://github.com/zalando-incubator/new-project) for guidance.
 We do this for 2 reasons:

 1. Ownership of code should be visible to other teams inside Zalando, and to potential audits, beyond ownership, these files also communicate how to contribute, how to report security issues and our code of conduct.
-2. Communication channels should be public, so maintainers of a project must be approachable by external contributors, we do not ever intent to just throw code over the wall, so having clear ways to reach our maintainers is a central part of taking active ownership of code.
+2. Communication channels should be public, so maintainers of a project must be approachable by external contributors.
+We do not ever intent to just throw code over the wall, so having clear ways to reach our maintainers is a central part of taking active ownership of code.

 ## The Open Source Review Group